-5.4.3 Sediment Sources
+5.4.3.
+Sediment Sources

 Sources of material included the nearshore area at Scusset Beach and the Canal itself.
 Because sediment accretes immediately updrift of the Canal by virtue of the northern jetty, there is a surplus of beach compatible sediment in the nearshore area that could readily be dredged and placed on Town Neck Beach.
 Similarly, because a significant volume of material migrating from the updrift shoreline shoals in the navigational channel, that material is routinely dredged for operation and maintenance of the Cape Cod Canal FNP and could also be placed on Town Neck Beach.
 That material could either be beneficially reused as part of the disposal plan for the routine maintenance dredging, or it could be dredged specifically for the purpose of being placed on Town Neck Beach as a standalone effort.
-It is important to note that there is a significant difference in the cost of using material from the Canal if it is beneficially reused as part of the disposal plan for maintenance dredging versus if it is a separate dredging project initiated for the sole purpose of being placed on Town Neck Beach.
+It is important to note that there is a significant difference in the cost of using material from the Canal if it is beneficially reused as part of the disposal plan for maintenance dredging versus if it if a separate dredging project was initiated for the sole purpose of being placed on Town Neck Beach.
 If the material were incorporated into a maintenance dredging project that would be separately funded, then the cost of using the material on Town Neck Beach would be limited to only the additional cost of using it on the beach instead of disposing of it offshore.
 By contrast, if the material were dredged specifically for the purpose of being used at Town Neck Beach, then all mobilization, dredging and disposal costs would be included in the project costs.
 Development of the Focused Array of Alternatives considered both approaches as separate sources.

-5.4.4 Sediment Quantities
+5.4.4.
+Sediment Quantities

 Alternative 1A assumed a full beach nourishment template of 388,000 cubic yards of material.
 This assumption carried two primary risks: project costs and sediment availability.
 The initial cost estimate was developed at a rough order of magnitude and simply refining the cost estimate could result in the original concept being feasible.
 Beyond simple refinements to the cost estimate, the Focused Array of Alternatives considered that using less material, provided it still mitigated erosion of the downdrift shoreline, could also result in significant reductions to the project costs.
 With respect to the sediment availability, two additional concerns were taken into consideration during this iteration.
 First, it was assumed that 388,000 cubic yards of material are not currently available for dredging purposes from the Canal, nor would they likely become available in the future.
 On average, approximately 90,000 cubic yards of material are removed from the east end of the Canal every seven years for maintenance purposes.
 In 2016, approximately 120,000 cubic yards were removed from the Canal and placed on Town Neck Beach.
 Consequently, this iteration assumed that 100,000 cubic yards could reasonably be expected to be available from the Canal if needed.
 Secondly, the Town of Sandwich recently obtained permits to dredge approximately 224,000 cubic yards of material from the nearshore area at Scusset Beach.
-Obtaining those permits drew a lot of concern from environmental resource agencies with respect to environmental impacts, thus this analysis recognizes the need to continue coordinating with the resources agencies and ensure that any potential expansion of the currently permitted borrow site is minimized to the extent practicable.
-Further, at the time that this document is being written, there is an increasing likelihood that Operations and Maintenance dredging of the Canal will in fact align with implementation of the recommended plan.
-USACE will further investigate this opportunity during the design phase of the project, with the intent of maximizing beneficial use of dredged material, in order to offset and minimize any need to expand the permitted borrow area at Scusset Beach.
+Obtaining those permits drew a lot of concern from environmental resource agencies with respect to environmental impacts, thus this analysis assumed the possibility that dredging 388,000 cubic yards from Scusset Beach is not permittable.